-- Dismissal; non-renewal of a fixed-term contract; - No longer engaging/refusing to engage a supply teacher provided by an employment agency; - Terminating the placement of a student teacher or other trainee; - No longer using volunteers; - Resignation; - Voluntary withdrawal from supply teaching, contract working, a course of initial teacher training, or volunteering.
+- Dismissal; non-renewal of a fixed-term contract; - No longer engaging/refusing to engage a supply teacher provided by an employment agency; - Terminating the placement of a student teacher or other trainee; - Resignation; - Voluntary withdrawal from supply teaching, contract working, a course of initial teacher training.

 It is important that reports include as much evidence about the circumstances of the case as possible.
 Failure to make a report constitutes an offence.
 'Compromise agreements' cannot apply in this connection, or where the individual refuses to cooperate with an investigation.
 The College has a legal duty to respond to requests from the DBS for information they hold already, but they do not have to find it from other sources.
-(ISI Requirements, September 2014, Part 3, paragraph 69).

-5 Deputy Designated Safeguarding Lead (DDSL) ('Child Safeguarding Persons')
+5. Designated Safeguarding Leads ('Child Safeguarding Persons')